Should I Overclock My GPU? Is Overclocking Worth It?

 You can use MSI Afterburner to overclock your GPU with ease

 In the end, after weighing up the pros and cons, this is what it all comes down to.
-The matter is ultimately quite simple.
-The value of overclocking your GPU is determined by how much you need the extra performance boost.
+The matter is ultimately quite straightforward.
+The value of overclocking your GPU is determined by how much you need the additional performance boost.

-We mentioned earlier that the overclocking procedure has gotten simpler.
+We mentioned earlier that the overclocking procedure has become easier.

 One of the benefits of this is that largely thanks to outstanding tools such as MSI Afterburner, you are now able to save multiple overclocking profiles and switch between them, depending on how graphically intensive the game you want to play is.